HazardJ/commonlaw_accord_code/spec.md

 -------\\---/------
 --------d--------

 the keys in 'd' can have two names - those that contain prefixes from 'b', and those that contain prefixes from 'c'.
+In this current implementation, I am ignoring this path dependence and marking a node visited irregardless of path.

 #### **Nouns: Data Structures**

 Our first implementation will operate only on the level of these entities:

-* A **Document**.
-It can be of type:
-    1. **Terminal Document**, which is a document containing only a String (or eventually Turing complete code, although I'm not sure how we'd represent this yet).
-    2. **Linked Document**, which is a document containing a list of tokens as well as a Map of {key : link, ...}.
-The list of links
+* A **Document**, which has only one type.
+It contains a value (a list of Tokens (described below))m and a link_map of type Map<String, [Token]>, or differently conceptualized, Map<String, Document([Tokens], {})>.
+Constructer: document(value :: [Token], link_map :: Map<String, [Token]>)
-* A **Link**, which is a reference to another **Document**.
-It can be of type:
+* A **Token**, which can be of type:
-    1. **Terminal Link**, which is a reference to a Terminal Document
+    1. **Literal**, which is a reference to an immediate value (int, string, bool, etc).
+Constructer: token(value :: Object)
-    2. **Hanging Link**, is a link to an unknown value.
-This is what was previously referred to as a 'key'.
+    2. **Hanging**, is a link to an unknown value.
+This is what was previously referred to as a 'variable'.
+Constructer: token(variable :: String)
-    3. **Linked Link**, which is a reference to a nother Linked Document.
+    3. **Linked**, which is a reference to a another Document.
 This should only appear in the Map.
-* A **Token**
+Constructer: token(reference :: String?
+Not sure about what a reference is)

 I would also like to consider the idea of a Universe, which is defined by all possible combination of prefixed to totally deprefixed (empty string) values. **Note that the algorithm as currently described performs a greedy search, choosing to inhabit the first valid Universe it encounters on each execution of render_key.** Any formal verification / queries we answer can only refer to the items within the universe (although it can refer to how the universe can behave even with arbitrary input).